Walter Duranty: Career in Moscow

-Duranty moved to the Soviet Union in 1921.
+Duranty moved to Soviet Russia in 1921.
 On holiday in France in 1924, his left leg was injured in a train wreck.
 After an operation, the surgeon discovered gangrene and amputated the leg.
 Once he had recovered, Duranty returned to the Soviet Union.

 During the New Economic Policy, which implemented a mixed economy, Duranty's articles failed to draw widespread attention.
-After the advent of the first five-year plan (1928–1933), which aimed to transform Soviet industry and agriculture, however, he was granted an exclusive interview with Joseph Stalin that greatly enhanced his reputation as a journalist.
-Duranty remained in Moscow for twelve years.
+After the advent of the first five-year plan (1928–1933), which aimed to transform Soviet industry and agriculture, he was granted an exclusive interview with Joseph Stalin that greatly enhanced his reputation as a journalist.
+Duranty remained in Moscow for 12 years.